 Coming on the heels of an unprecedented $122 million increase for Alzheimer's research, education, outreach and caregiver support in early 2014, Congress added an additional $25 million for research in the FY2015 budget.
 Still, a chronic underinvestment in Alzheimer's research persists.

 Please thank your members of Congress for passing vital Alzheimer's legislation in 2014 and urge them to continue to support increased funding for Alzheimer's research.

-The 2015 State Advocacy Day takes place in Nashville in April.
-Check back for details!
+The 2015 State Advocacy Day took place in Nashville early in April.

-The Alzheimer's Association Advocacy Forum takes place March 22-25, 2015 in Washington, D.C.
-Click here for more details.
+The Alzheimer's Association Advocacy Forum took place this past March in Washington, D.C.

 What is an advocate?

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.